This post may contain affiliate links. Please read our disclosure policy.

 - 4 cloves garlic, minced

-- 1 pound chicken, cut into bite sized pieces (see instructions in post above about tenderizing the chicken)
+- 1 lb chicken breasts, cut into bite sized pieces

-- Vegetables of choice, cut evenly (red bell pepper, broccoli, carrot, sugar snap peas, etc.)
+- vegetables of choice, cut evenly (red bell pepper, broccoli, carrots, sugar snap peas, etc.)

 - Add all stir fry sauce ingredients to a bowl and whisk to combine.
 Set aside.